 Students with documented disabilities are legally entitled to certain accommodations in the classroom.
 If you are a student with a disability and you need academic accommodations, please see me and contact the Office of Disability Services (ODS) at 703-993-2474.
 All academic accommodations must be arranged through the ODS.
-I will be happy to work with students and the ODS to arrange fair access and support for learning in this class.
+I will be happy to work with students and the ODS to arrange fair access and support for learning in this class, at any point in the term.